 Some people suggest clamping vice grips on the track.
 When the door moves along the track, the door rollers will hit them and stop.
 However, if you forget they are there, and the door hits them with enough force, they can pop off.

 It is better to get a padlock with a longer bolt and put it through one of the holes in the track.
 If there are no holes, a small metal drill can create one in the track.
 There are also deadbolt locks.
 These can mount on the door and the inside of the garage that uses a padlock.

 You may be wondering, why have electric garage doors if you have to get out to unlock it before it opens manually?
 That is a fair point, and one reason electronic overhead garage door controllers exist.

 Garage doors have long been a way for would-be thieves to get access to your house.
 Here is a bit of a historical look at different ways thieves get into a home through the garage door.

 Garage doors had a sequence of dip switches that were programmed so garage doors in the vicinity would not go up and down when you hit the remote.
 However, some of the controller frequencies are triggered by CB, Radio, emergency services radios, and planes.

 The door would go up for no reason.
-There is also the more frequent problem that batteries needed changing or there was a short in the system.
+There is also the more frequent problem that batteries need changing or there is a short in the system.
 Simple mechanical issues can be fixed by regular maintenance or calling a professional overhead garage door contractor.

 Many people leave their remote in the car, and security experts advise you to keep it with your keys in the house.
 If there are a lot of vehicle thefts in your area, thieves are looking for garage openers so they can try a variety of frequencies.
 They can check this while they drive by to see if one works.